bixb922/crank-organ/doc-software/README.md

 When starting to turn the crank, the current MIDI file will start playing.

-When starting to turn the crank and no setlist has been defined, after some seconds of turning, all tunes will be shuffled and the first tune will start to play.
+When starting to turn the crank and no setlist has been defined, all tunes with 3 stars (or if not starred, all tunes) will be shuffled and the first tune will start to play.

 On the performance page, there is an option to make the tempo of the music depend on the crank revolution speed.